Interviewing when you already have a job is one of the best ways to advance your career.

 Then you’ll be able to accurately decide which roles make sense to pursue and spend time interviewing for, and which don’t.

 If a company proposes a time that you can’t do, tell them, and ask for what you need.
-Early in my career I had a company schedule my interviews from 7 AM – 8:30 AM, so I could get to work at 9:30 AM.
+Early in my career, I had a company schedule my interviews from 7 AM – 8:30 AM, so I could get to work at 9:30 AM.

 Getting to work slightly late is a lot better than having to take a full day off.
 When you’re interviewing while you have a job, you want to save sick days for when you absolutely need them, so ask for early or late interviews when you can.

 They won’t always say, “yes”, and that’s okay.
-Have the conversation, and don’t be afraid to ask for what you want.
+Have a conversation, and don’t be afraid to ask for what you want.
 Just be reasonable and if they can’t do it, work with them to come up with something that will work.

 Getting time off from work to go on interviews isn’t easy.
 But neither is organizing a hiring manager’s time to interview you (plus anyone else you’re going to meet – because more and more companies are having you meet multiple people before they hire you).